kalebvonburris/Machine-Learning-Java/README.md

 ```

 ## Forward and Back Propagation
-Once a NeuralNetwork has been initialized and had inputs set, use the calculate function to perform a forward propagation through the network - this is not necessary if you intend to then call the backProp(double[] expectedOutput) method.
+Once a NeuralNetwork has been initialized and had inputs set, use the calculate() function to perform a forwards propagation through the network - this is not necessary if you intend to call the backProp() method.
 ```java
 nn.calculate();
 nn.backProp(expectedOutput);